RC Airplane World flight school

 Getting the weight and balance correct before you fly your plane is so important, especially the balance.

-Every airplane, whether model or real, has a Center of Gravity ('CG') that is determined in the plane's design stage.
-This CG is crucial to the airplane's flight characteristics, and getting the plane correctly balanced around the CG is an absolute must before you fly.
+Every airplane, whether model or real, has a Centre of Gravity ('CG' or 'CoG') that is determined in the plane's design stage.
+This CG is where the plane balances longitudinally (nose-tail) and is crucial to the airplane's flight characteristics.
+Getting the plane correctly balanced around the CG is an absolute must for safe and stable flying.

-Checking the all-up weight (AUW) of the airplane isn't as crucial as the balance, although it's still very important if you've built from a kit.
-If you've bought an RTF, there shouldn't be any issues with the airplane's weight.
+Checking the all-up weight (AUW) of the airplane isn't as crucial as the balance, although it's still very important because, generally speaking, all model aircraft need to be kept as light as possible to ensure optimum performance.

-If your plane is seriously overweight to what it should be, you need to do something about it because the wing loading is going to be too high for your airplane to fly correctly.
+In the unlikely event that your plane is seriously overweight to what it should be, you need to do something about it because the wing loading is going to be higher than it should be, and this is going to worsen the flight characteristics.

-Realistically, your only options are to use a smaller/lighter battery pack or smaller (but still compatible) servos and receiver, and try and push the weight down that way.
+Realistically, your only options when it comes to post-build weight reduction are to use a smaller/lighter battery packs and/or smaller (but still compatible and suitable) servos and receiver, and try and get the weight down that way.
+There's not a lot you can do to reduce a heavily built airframe.

 Checking the balance (CG)